Walking on ice...

 As the song goes – “Baby, it’s cold outside”.
 But even in the depths of winter, when the temperature hovers around freezing, your dog’s still raring to go.
 So we layer up with woollens and thermals, lace up our boots, and get out there, daring the weather to do its worst.

 But when there’s ice on the ground, it can be hazardous both for you and your dog.
-Here we take a look at the possible dangers and discover how you and your pooch can take cold weather in your stride.
+Here we take a look at the possible dangers and discover how you and your furry friend can take cold weather in your stride.

 YuMOVE Joint Care PLUS One-A-Day